Mission Covenant Church of Sweden: History

 The Mission Covenant Church of Sweden is a breakaway from the Lutheran Church of Sweden.
-As a movement it had roots in Pietism and the spiritual awakenings of the 19th century such as Nyevangelism.
-When Swedish Covenanters emigrated to the United States and Canada in the last half of the 19th century, they formed the Evangelical Covenant Church.
+As a movement it had roots in Radical Pietism and the spiritual awakenings of the 19th century such as Nyevangelism 'new Evangelism'.
+When Swedish Covenanters emigrated to the United States and Canada in the last half of the 19th century, they formed the Evangelical Covenant Church (see Mission Friends).
 The denominations are independent of each other but have maintained fraternal ties.
-The forming of the Swedish Mission Covenant was one of the first steps in forming free church denominations in Sweden.
+The forming of the Swedish Mission Covenant was one of the first steps in forming free-church denominations in Sweden after the 1858 repeal of the Conventicle Act.